Your Ultimate Guide to Pelvic Floor Physical Therapy

 Pelvic floor physical therapy includes visceral mobilization, which can be helpful in assisting with fertility.
 This process improves blood flow and restores organ motility (wherein every organ moves), which can help eliminate a person’s infertility.

-Pelvic floor physical therapy can also address the following, which may be contributing to a person’s causes for infertility:
+Pelvic floor physical therapy can also address the following symptoms which may be contributing to infertility:

-Pelvic floor physical therapists are experts in the optimal functioning of all parts of the pelvic floor, so if the barrier to fertility is something “structural” in the pelvic floor, seeking out pelvic floor physical therapy can be nothing short of monumental for achieving fertility success.
+Pelvic floor physical therapists are experts in the optimal functioning of all parts of the pelvic floor.
+If the barrier to fertility is something “structural” in the pelvic floor, seeking out pelvic floor physical therapy can be nothing short of monumental for achieving fertility success.

 Fertility and Pelvic Pain: An Understudied Connection